To Fold or Not to Fold: Graph Regularized Tensor Train for Visual Data Completion: Experiments

 \subsection{RGB images completion}

-Next we will test the performance of the proposed methods on real-world data.
+Next, we will test the performance of the proposed methods on real-world data.
 Noisy and incomplete images/videos with different missing patterns will be tested.
-Without loss of generality, all tested data are normalized such that their entries valued from $0$ to $1$.
-The results of the following state-of-the-art methods are also presented as comparison, with the parameters fine-tuned to their best performance. \begin{itemize} \item Simple low-rank tensor completion via TT (SiLRTC-TT) \cite{bengua2017efficient}, which adopts the TT nuclear norm as a regularization for the TT completion; \item Tensor completion by parallel matrix factorization via TT (TMAC-TT) \cite{bengua2017efficient}, which minimizes the reconstruction error using parallel matrix factorization; \item Tensor train completion with total variation regularizations (TTC-TV) \cite{ko2020fast}, which adopts the total variation as the regularization for the TT completion; \item Probabilistic tensor train completion (PTTC) \cite{xu2021overfitting}, which uses the Gaussian-Gamma sparsity promoting prior for the traditional TT format and solves it using variational inference.
-An improved folding strategy is also introduced by duplicating the folding edges. \item Tensor ring completion based on the variational Bayesian frame work (TR-VBI) \cite{long2021bayesian}, which builds a probabilistic model from the Gaussian-Gamma prior for the tensor ring completion and learning througth VI. \item Sparse tensor train optimization (STTO) \cite{yuan2018high}, which minimizes the square error between the completed TT tensor and the observed tensor by considering only the observed entries; \item Fully Bayesian Canonical Polyadic Decomposition (FBCP) \cite{twothreezhao2015bayesian}, which builds a probabilistic model for tensor CPD and learns it through VI methods. \item Fast low rank tensor completion (FaLRTC) \cite{liu2013tensor}, which adopts the tensor trace norm as the regularization for tensor completion; \end{itemize} For SiLRTC-TT, TMAC-TT, TTC-TV, PTTC, TR-VBI and STTO, tensor folding is performed before TT completion.
-The way a tensor is folded follows that in the original work.
-For the detailed folding strategy and parameter settings, please see the supplemental materials.
+Without loss of generality, all tested data are normalized such that their entries are valued from $0$ to $1$.
+The results of the following state-of-the-art methods are also presented as a comparison, with the parameters fine-tuned to their best performance. \begin{itemize}[leftmargin=*] \item Simple low-rank tensor completion via TT (SiLRTC-TT) \cite{bengua2017efficient}, which adopts the TT nuclear norm as a regularization for the TT completion; \item Tensor completion by parallel matrix factorization via TT (TMAC-TT) \cite{bengua2017efficient}, which minimizes the reconstruction error using parallel matrix factorization; \item Tensor train completion with total variation regularizations (TTC-TV) \cite{ko2020fast}, which adopts the total variation as the regularization for the TT completion; \item Probabilistic tensor train completion (PTTC) \cite{xu2021overfitting}, which uses the Gaussian-Gamma sparsity promoting prior for the traditional TT format and solves it using variational inference.
+An improved folding strategy is also introduced by duplicating the folding edges. \item Tensor ring completion based on the variational Bayesian framework (TR-VBI) \cite{long2021bayesian}, which builds a probabilistic model from the Gaussian-Gamma prior for the tensor ring completion and learning through VI. \item Sparse tensor train optimization (STTO) \cite{yuan2018high}, which minimizes the square error between the completed TT tensor and the observed tensor by considering only the observed entries; \item Fully Bayesian Canonical Polyadic Decomposition (FBCP) \cite{twothreezhao2015bayesian}, which builds a probabilistic model for tensor CPD and learns it through VI methods. \item Fast low-rank tensor completion (FaLRTC) \cite{liu2013tensor}, which adopts the tensor trace norm as the regularization for tensor completion; \item {Diffusion posterior sampling (DPS) \cite{chung2023diffusion}, an inverse problem solver that samples from the posterior distribution using Langevin dynamics \cite{song2021scorebased}, guided by a pretrained diffusion model \cite{dhariwal2021diffusion} and the measurement likelihood.
+In this subsection, the adopted diffusion model is pretrained on the ImageNet $256\times 256$ dataset \cite{deng2009imagenet}, which contains over 1 million images across 1000 categories.
+The likelihood follows a Gaussian measurement model, corresponding to the inpainting task setting described in \cite{chung2023diffusion}.} \end{itemize} {We do not compare with other generative models, such as transformer-based methods \cite{he2022masked,Li2022MAT}, as they are not directly applicable to our setting with random missing elements.
+Furthermore, their objectives differ fundamentally from ours: they are designed to generate visually plausible images, whereas our methods aim to ensure data fidelity. }